EXPLAINER-The extent of global banks' Russian exposure | Business

 RBI has operated in Russia since the collapse of the Soviet Union and its business there contributed almost a third of its net profit of 1.5 billion euros last year.
 RBI's Russian business holds 2.4 billion euros in capital, or 18% of consolidated equity.
 Russia's 10th-largest bank by assets, it employs around 8,700 staff.

-SOCIETE GENERALE Societe Generale, which controls Rosbank, had 18.6 billion euros https://www.societegenerale.com/sites/default/files/documents/2022-02/Q4-21-Financial-Results-Presentation.pdf of overall exposure to Russia at the end of last year - or 1.7% of the group total.
+Societe Generale, which controls Rosbank, had 18.6 billion euros https://www.societegenerale.com/sites/default/files/documents/2022-02/Q4-21-Financial-Results-Presentation.pdf of overall exposure to Russia at the end of last year - or 1.7% of the group total.
+More than 80%, or 15.4 billion euros, is held locally by Rosbank while cross-border exposure amounts to 3.2 billion euros, including 600 million euros in off-balance sheet items.

+The French bank, which started doing business in Russia in 1872, left in 1917 and returned in 1973, said its Russian activities in 2021 represented 2.7% of group net income.
+Last week it said it could withstand an extreme scenario where its Russian business is confiscated, which would shave only half a percentage point off its core capital.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)